 For patriotic reversal is the reversal of all modes and forms of representation.
 However, an absolute reversal of these, as indeed a complete reversal altogether without any point of rest is forbidden for man as a knowing being.
 And in patriotic reversal where the entire form of things changes, and where nature and necessity, which always remain, incline toward another form—be it that they transcend into chaos or into a new form—in such a change everything that is necessary favors the change.
-(PW,114-115/ 2:457)
+(PW 114–15; 2:457)

 This “patriotic reversal” does not entail another “representation” of the Earth, but the “reversal of all modes and forms of representation” tout court.
-What we witness, according to Hölderlin, is not just a “death” of nature, but its fundamental transformation into either “chaos” (which the translator offers for Wildnis which implies not just formlessness, but rather something not-yet formed)—or simply “another form” (andern Gestalt).
-What this other Earthward turn therefore invokes is not simply a nature already bereft of any relation to the divine or to Man, but one that begins to escape the space of representation altogether, of any pre-given Gestalt.
+What we witness, according to Hölderlin, is not just a “death” of nature but its fundamental transformation into either “chaos” (which the translator offers for Wildnis which implies not just formlessness but rather something not-yet formed)—or simply “another form” (andern Gestalt).
+What this other Earthward turn therefore invokes is not simply a nature already bereft of any relation to the divine or to Man but one that begins to escape the space of representation altogether of any pregiven Gestalt.
 The fact that this other nature, which “inclines toward another form” even as it threatens to undo every form and representation that attempts to configure it, is at once inhuman and a process (it is a course of nature—a Naturgang), a tendency rather than an object or totality of objects, is not immaterial.
 It suggests that what characterizes “eternally inhuman nature” for Hölderlin are processes that outstrip each other, where tendencies toward order (the organic) are immediately generative of a disorder (the aorgic) or an entropy that is hardly in any dialectical relation to the stable system it disrupts.
-To put this in more contemporary terms, one could say that Nature consists of an excess to the various systems—technological, agricultural, scientific, moral, political and so on—that attempt to delimit it and that by doing so unwittingly generate the very “aorgic” disorder found within it.
+To put this in more contemporary terms, one could say that Nature consists of an excess to the various systems—technological, agricultural, scientific, moral, political, and so on—that attempt to delimit it and that by doing so unwittingly generate the very “aorgic” disorder found within it.
 Hölderlin’s Earth is, put simply, without any exteriority, while simultaneously an excess of potentialities that no system, technical or living, artificial or organic, can contain.

 Hölderlinian “Homelessness,” World and Earth